310mc/https-310mc.github.io-tl/source/_posts/tropical/minitalk/midori_2.md

         </div>
         <div class="minitalk-option_content">
             {% bubble Midori smile %}
             Ahh!
-Yes, that mascot character keychain is mine!
+Yes, that yuruchara keychain is mine!

             I don't know what I would've done if I didn't manage to find it… Thank you so much…♪
 			{% endbubble %}